4lessandrodev/types-ddd-cli/README.md

 ## Build a cli to auto generate domain files

-Requires: Linux or WSL, npm and nodejs
+Requires: Linux, WSL or Git Bash, npm and nodejs

 ### Example how it will works